GenomeNet/BacteriaNet/README.md

 <hr />

-*BacteriaNet* is a deep neuronal network developed with the *deepG* package that predics viral taxonomy on the genus level.
-A typical viral sequence can be analyzed in ~3 seconds.
+*BacteriaNet* is a deep neuronal network developed with the *deepG* package that performs annotation of bacterial genomes.
+Currently it supports:
+- Sporulation prediction (97% balanced accuracy)

 ## Dependencies
 1. Docker